gcyuan/diHMM/README.md

 >> calculateBasicModelStatistics({'GM12878', 'H1hesc', 'K562'}, 20, 10, 'modelGHKChr17', 1)
 ```

 Figures are saved in the 'figures' folder in 'results'.
+Exporting the figures in eps uses the export_fig package.
+The package requires the installation of ghostscript and xpdf.
+See details in http://www.mathworks.com/matlabcentral/fileexchange/23629-export-fig